top of page

 Munnings, Alfred James; Crossing the Ford; The Munnings Art Museum; http://www.artuk.org © estate of Sir Alfred Munnings.
 All rights reserved, DACS 2017.

-As I continued on into the exhibit, the plaques described how Munnings had enrolled into the army where his talents were used to document military personalities and historic events.
+As I continued into the exhibit, the plaques described how Munnings had enrolled in the army where his talents were used to document military personalities and historic events.
 When he returned home he was in high demand for portraiture from the equine hunting and racing gentry who were his peers.
 As I looked at these later paintings, I began to realize that, though they were beautifully executed in form and composition, the horses themselves lacked the spark of his earlier work.
 Their sleek bodies were elegant and beautiful, but their eyes seemed blank.
 They were portrayed in dynamic poses of hunting and racing, but though their anatomy was accurate, their forms had less life.
 This was such a contrast to the earlier work that I had to go back to the pieces I had first admired to confirm my impressions.
 What had happened in between?

 In my opinion, at least from what I saw in this exhibit, it seemed that when he began his life as a portrait artist, some spark had died out.
 Though he was still probably one of the most accomplished painters I had ever seen (and I risk much by criticizing Munnings!), I had to wonder if he had truly loved his later work, or if it became a job; a way of life.
 His clients probably weren’t as interested in him capturing the personality of their horses, it seemed the horses were merely beautiful models upon which his clients were mounted.